chriswininger/online-cv/README.md

 It is built using Jekyll along with a theme designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).

+### Deployment

+This site is hosted via (netlify)[https://www.netlify.com].
+Netlify is configured to watch the main branch of this repository and perform a deployment each time a change is pushed.

+To perform the build it executes the docker-build_image_and_build_site script which builds a docker image based on the current state of the repo.
+This image is then executed with the build command producing the statically built site under ./docker-build-output/_site.
+This directory is the directory which is served.

 ### Dependencies

+1. Docker (This is really all you should need now, the docker image should handle debug serving and builds)
-1. ruby@2.6.9
+2. ruby@2.6.9
-2. phatomjs
+3. phatomjs
-3. lessc
+4. lessc
-4. node/npm: Much of this may go away as it was mostly used to orchestrate building, though we'll still need lessc
+5. node/npm: Much of this may go away as it was mostly used to orchestrate building, though we'll still need lessc
-5. docker

 ### Building